 As you might expect, the restaurants in Dubrovnik are, for the most part, expensive places with nothing special to offer in the way of food.
 We heard about Konoba Dubrava in the hamlet of Bosanka and had to go there.
 In addition to being away from the hubbub of the Old Town, Konoba Dubrava is known for a traditional preparation of food in the area called “under the bell.”
 This is a little like the Girl Scout cooking we used to do, putting hot coals both underneath and on the lid of a Dutch oven to cook.
 The specialty dish at Konoba Dubrava is octopus and potatoes cooked under the bell, with additional choices of lamb, beef, or pork.

 We caught a number 17 bus near the main gate of the Old Town for the 30-minute ride to the little town of Bosanka and enjoyed spectacular views, rivaling those from Mount Srđ, as we got to the restaurant near sunset.
-Konoba Dubrava was open-air and lovely.
+Konoba Dubrava is open-air and lovely.
 We both went with the octopus and the food was plentiful and delicious.
 We washed it down with Plavac Mali, a local Croatian wine of small, blue grapes grown in volcanic soil.
 My only regret is that, since we needed to catch our return bus home after our meal, we missed the folk singers who came later in the evening to entertain.
 Ah, well – next time.